John Wesley Gilbert: Early life

 Gilbert was born to slaves in Hephzibah, Georgia, though he grew up in nearby Augusta.
 He was named after John Wesley, the founder of Methodism.
 Until he left Georgia, Gilbert "spent half the year on the farm and the other half in the public schools of the city of Augusta."
 After finishing public school, Gilbert enrolled in the Augusta Institute (later the Atlanta Baptist Seminary, a predecessor of Morehouse College).
 In 1884, he enrolled in the newly opened Paine Institute (later known as Paine College), which had been established as an "interracial" venture between the Methodist Episcopal Church, South (MECS) and the Colored Methodist Episcopal Church (CME).
-George Williams Walker, the MECS minister and president of Paine from 1884–1910, became a lifelong mentor to Gilbert; upon Walker's death in 1911, Gilbert wrote to Walker's widow that "Dear Dr. Walker…was as much of a father to me as he was a husband to you."
+George Williams Walker, the MECS minister and president of Paine from 1884 to 1910, became a lifelong mentor to Gilbert; upon Walker's death in 1911, Gilbert wrote to Walker's widow that "Dear Dr. Walker…was as much of a father to me as he was a husband to you."

 In 1886, Gilbert was given financial assistance to transfer into the junior class of Brown University.
 There, he was among the first ten black students to attend the school and among the forty African-Americans to graduate from any northern university between 1885 and 1889.

 Gilbert received his bachelor's degree from Brown in 1888.
 He then moved back to Georgia, where in 1889 he married Osceola Pleasant, a graduate of Fisk University and the Paine Institute.

 Work in Greece

-While at Brown, Gilbert received a scholarship to attend the American School of Classical Studies in Athens, Greece—at the encouragement of Albert Harkness, a prominent classicist and professor at Brown and a founding member of the American School’s Managing Committee.
+While at Brown, Gilbert received a scholarship to attend the American School of Classical Studies in Athens, Greece—at the encouragement of Albert Harkness, a prominent classicist and professor at Brown and a founding member of the American School's Managing Committee.
 He was the first African American to attend that school, and remained the only one to have done so through 1901.
 During his time in the country, Gilbert was given an award for "excellence" in Greek.
-He was there from 1890-1891 and conducted archaeological excavations on Eretria with John Pickard, producing the first map of Ancient Eretria.
-Their work supposedly uncovered the "tomb of Aristotle," a claim that was quickly disproven.For his work in Greece, Gilbert in 1891 became the first African-American to receive an advanced degree from Brown.
+He was there from 1890 to 1891 and conducted archaeological excavations on Eretria with John Pickard, producing the first map of Ancient Eretria.
+Their work supposedly uncovered the "tomb of Aristotle", a claim that was quickly disproven.For his work in Greece, Gilbert in 1891 became the first African-American to receive an advanced degree from Brown.
 He received his master's thesis on the topic of "The Demes of Attica" (now unfortunately lost).
 In 1897, Gilbert was honored with election to the American Philological Association.